Forum Energy Technologies Inc. [FET] – Mismatched value: Check Out the Fundamental Analysis

-Forum Energy Technologies Inc. [NYSE: FET] gained by 3.19% on the last trading session, reaching $0.18 price per share at the time.
-Forum Energy Technologies Inc. represents 121.82M in outstanding shares, while the company has a total market value of 22.45M with the latest information.
+Forum Energy Technologies Inc. [NYSE: FET] dipped by -6.60% on the last trading session, reaching $0.24 price per share at the time.
+Forum Energy Technologies Inc. represents 89.13M in outstanding shares, while the company has a total market value of 23.08M with the latest information.

 Forum Energy Technologies Inc. [NYSE:FET]: Analyst Rating and Earnings